-First Year Program Explore/Discover, Focal Point, V 4 courses

-1 / / / •

-Sophomore Seminar 1 course

-LS Learning Domains

-Arts & Literature 3 courses

-Philosophical Inquiry 2 courses

-Religious Dimensions 2 courses

-Self, Society, and Modern World

-Understanding the Past

-Junior Year Experiential Learning:

-Senior Capstone

-TOTAL
+First Year Program 4 courses Explore/Discover, Focal Point, WRD 103, and WRD 104 Sophomore Seminar 1 course LS Learning Domains Arts & Literature 3 courses Philosophical Inquiry 2 courses Religious Dimensions 2 courses Self, Society, and Modern World 1 course Understanding the Past 2 courses Experiential Learning: 1 course Senior Capstone 1 course TOTAL 17 courses

-One of the four PI and RD courses must come from the following: PHL 200 Ethical Theories.
+One of the four PI and RD courses must come from the following:

+PHL 200 Ethical Theories.

 PHL 230 Contemporary Issues in Ethics.

-PHL 291 Moral Philosophy.

-PHL 229 Biomedical Ethics

-REL 229 Biomedical Ethics
+PHL 229 Biomedical Ethics REL 229 Biomedical Ethics

 HLTH 229 Ethics in the Health Sciences.

 CSC 208 Ethics in the Digital Age.

 PHL 228 Neuroethics - if you chose Neuroethics: please register for PHL 228 if you intend to use this course for a PI or RD designation, and use NEU 228 if you will be taking it as an elective.